 • A hat with a visor or a large brim: Wearing a hat in the summer is a great way to protect your hair, eyes, and skin from UV-rays.
 In addition to sunscreen and UV-blocking sunscreen, wearing a hat can offer added coverage to your face, ears, and neck.

 • Remember: the more sun exposure you get, the more UV rays will affect you.
-UV-rays touches you in all outdoor situations including picnics, mowing the lawn, long drives, sporting events and more!
+You are exposed to UV rays in all outdoor situations including picnics, mowing the lawn, long drives, sporting events and more!

 • Loose fitted clothing: When participating in any summer outdoor activity it is beneficial to trade in tight-fitting or restrictive clothing for something free and comfortable.
 Style should never come to safety or comfort!